-Electricity sales have been sold at the prevailing ERC approved rates for electric cooperatives and at market-determined prices for bilateral contracts.
+Electricity sales have been sold at the ERC approved rates for electric cooperatives and distribution utilities and at negotiated, market-determined prices for bilateral contracts.
 The WESM is another default market where electricity purchases are settled based on market or spot rates.
-Delivery of the product are coursed through transmission lines currently owned by NGCP and to a certain extent, the electric cooperatives and distribution utilities in exchange for wheeling charges.
+Delivery of the product are coursed through transmission lines currently owned by NGCP and to a certain extent, the electric cooperatives and distribution utilities in exchange for payment of distribution wheeling charges.
+However, any "delivery" to a customer is in reality, electricity generated and delivered to the Grid by the Company which is indistinguishable from the electricity generated by other generators.